okidijimmy200/aws-demo/readMe.md

 >ECR - used to store images

 1. in 2
-launch EC2 instance 2 s
+launch EC2 instance 2 iam
  create key pair
  edit network settings(create a security group) run EC2 instance from your local terminal